Yemiez/cjson/README.md

 free(buf); // IMPORTANT!
 The buffer returned from stringify must always be manually freed with free().
 ```
-Note: `cjson_stringify` may return `NULL` upon failure, you should always check this before attempting to use or free the buffer.
+> Note that `cjson_stringify` may return `NULL` upon failure, you should always check this before attempting to use or free the buffer.

 ### Creating JSON values manually
 You can create JSON values using the utility `cjson_create_xxx` functions.
 Example: